Marker-Inc-Korea/AutoRAG/README.md

 evaluator.start_trial('your/path/to/config.yaml')
 ```

-or you can use command line interface
+or you can use the command line interface

 ```bash
 autorag evaluate --config your/path/to/default_config.yaml --qa_data_path your/path/to/qa.parquet --corpus_data_path your/path/to/corpus.parquet
 ```

-Once it is done, you can see several files and folders created at your current directory.
+Once it is done, you can see several files and folders created in your current directory.
 At the trial folder named to numbers (like 0),
 you can check `summary.csv` file that summarizes the evaluation results and the best RAG pipeline for your data.